Completing a grant application can take 40 hours or more. We want to help you navigate the process.

 - Upload the attachments in the order the NOFO requires.

-- Complied with page limits
+- Complied with page limits.

-- Included all attachments
+- Included all components in the application checklist.

-We will not
+We will not:

 - Consider additional information or materials you submit late.

-- Accept e-mailed applications or supplemental materials once we receive your application.
+- Accept emailed applications or supplemental materials once we receive your application.